30 Websites to Follow If You’re into Web Development

-Style Grind shares useful news and information about web technologies and designs.
-Resources and news reported by Style Grind include a variety of web development and design topics such as updates on Erik Meyer’s CSS Reset and new plugins for jQuery.
+Style Grind was a blog that shared useful news and information about web technologies and designs.
+Resources and news reported by Style Grind included a variety of web development and design topics.
+Style Grind no longer exists.

 Your value as a web developer increases when you’re proficient in design as well.
 Some examples would be WordPress theme developers who not only know how to develop themes, but can also design them.
 PSDTUTS is a great place to improve on Photoshop skills and is a site I follow to learn more about graphics/web design.